 Guests are always welcome!

-Just a Few of Our Beneficiaries: Guardians of the National Cemetery in Washington Crossing, Pediatric Section of St. Mary Medical Center Emergency Department, Alex’s Lemonade, Angel Flight East, Make-A-Wish Foundation, Leukemia & Lymphoma Society, Els for Autism Foundation, A Woman's Place (a domestic violence shelter), American Red Cross, Ovarian and Prostate Cancer, providing Holiday dinners for needy veterans and their families, local Food Banks, ADAH Awareness, Children’s Hospital (CHOP), Juvenile Diabetes Foundation, Operation Warm, Susan G. Korman for the Cure, the Salvation Army, Philadelphia’s inner-city William Dick School, Astra Zeneca’s Hope Lodge, Parkinson Foundation, Victims of Domestic Violence, Rotary Foundation, Polio-Plus, American Legion, Veterans of Foreign Wars, Travis Manion Foundation, Golda Club, Gundaker Foundation, Chris Jones Memorial Fund, funding of a fresh drinking water well project in a remote Philippine village, Haitian Earthquake Relief, Baton Rouge Flood Relief, Typhoon Hayian Relief in the Philippines, PENNDOT’s Adopt-A-Highway, in-kind donations for many deployed Servicemen and women as well as for Veterans’ hospitals, providing transportation to the polls to senior on election day … and also award scholarship monies an to a local Maple Point Middle Students-of-the-Month and a Neshaminy HIgh School Student-of-the-Year as well as Honorary Memberships in our Rotary Club to those students and their parents.
+Just a Few of Our Beneficiaries: Guardians of the National Cemetery in Washington Crossing, Pediatric Section of St. Mary Medical Center Emergency Department, Alex’s Lemonade, Angel Flight East, Make-A-Wish Foundation, Leukemia & Lymphoma Society, Els for Autism Foundation, American Red Cross, Ovarian and Prostate Cancer, providing Holiday Meals for Needy Veterans and their Families, local Food Banks, ADAH Awareness, Children’s Hospital (CHOP), Juvenile Diabetes Foundation, Operation Warm, Susan G. Korman for the Cure, the Salvation Army, Philadelphia’s inner-city William Dick School, Astra Zeneca’s Hope Lodge, Parkinson Foundation, A Woman’s Place, Victims of Domestic Violence, Chris Jones Memorial Fund, Funding of a Fresh Drinking Water Well project in a remote Philippine village, Nurrican Harvey Relief, Haitian Earthquake Relief, Baton Rouge Flood Relief, Typhoon Hayian Relief in the Philippines, PENNDOT’s Adopt-A-Highway, Veterans of Foreign Wars, American Legion, in-kind donations for many deployed Servicemen and women as well as for Veterans’ hospitals, Providing Transportation to the polls for seniors on election day… and also award scholarship awards to a local Maple Point Middle Students-of-the-Month and a Neshaminy Student-of-the-Year.

 The LLS has special meaning to many of our members as several of their children or grandchildren have been diagnosed with blood cancers.
 Should you have an interest in donating to this extremely worthwhile initiative, please click on http://pages.lightthenight.org/epa/BucksCo17/rotaryclubofshadybrook.

-At a recent regional dinner by the LLS, the Rotary Club of Shady Brook was recognized for having more than doubled its 2015 contributions and was signeld out for is "Most Creative Marketing" programs.
+At a recent regional dinner by the LLS, the Rotary Club of Shady Brook was recognized for having more than doubled its contributions and was signled out for is "Most Creative Marketing" programs.

 Rotary International's 2017-2018 Theme: Rotary International President-elect Ian H.S.
 Riseley recently announced his decison for Rotary's 2017-18 theme, "Making A DIfference".
 In his comments when making this announcement, Mr Riseley stated;